The Wonder of Trees is another exquisite nonfiction title from Nicola Davies.

 Nicola Davies has a tremendous writing range.
-I love her lyrical narrative nonfiction, but in this book, we see just how skilled she is with exposition.
+I love her lyrical narrative nonfiction and her modern fable The Promise is used again and again in schools, but in this book, we see just how skilled she is with exposition.
 The writing is sharp and clear.
 Where needed child-friendly analogies help; leaves are ‘food factories’, and bark is like ‘bubble-wrap’.
 The writing is economical so that complex ideas don’t get obscured by too much ponderous explanation.
-For example, consider the word choice ‘musty pong’ for describing the nighttime bat pollinating trees.
+For example, consider the word choice ‘musty pong’ for describing the night-time bat pollinating trees.
 How much is conveyed by the lexical choice ‘pong’ instead of scent or smell?
 Further description is redundant.

 It is important to note that making scientific material accessible does not mean over-simplifying.
 Correct scientific terminology is used and Latin names for species too (and how to understand them).
 Here are a couple of examples demonstrating how terminology is introduced and explained.

-Trees need to breathe through ther bark, so it has tiny breathing holes called LENTICELS.
+Trees need to breathe through their bark, so it has tiny breathing holes called LENTICELS.
 These are grouped together on some trees, such as the TIBETAN CHERRY, in raised spongy patches.